 - Run UPDATE STATISTICS against all tables that you were forced to disable during the day.

 - Re-enable AutoStat, because each table's modification counter will have been reset to 0 when UPDATE STATISTICS was run.

 Controlling whether UPDATE STATISTICS are run against a tableThe most obvious solution to this question, when AutoStat has proven to be problematic, is to disable auto statistic generation, thereby leaving database administrators free to schedule UPDATE STATISTICS during less-intrusive times.
 You can do this by using the UPDATE STATISTICS statement or the sp_autostats stored procedure.
 The syntax for the UPDATE STATISTICS statement is:

 The syntax for the sp_autostats stored procedure is:

 You can also use sp_dboption to disable the automatic occurrence of UPDATE STATISTICS or CREATE STATISTICS on a per-database level:

 sp_dboption <dbname>,'auto create statistics', <on | off>

-Controlling the number of concurrent UPDATE STATISTICS processesCurrently, short of disabling AutoStat for specific tables, it is not possible to configure the number of automatic UPDATE STATISTICS statements that are being run concurrently (DCR 51539 has been filed for this).
+Controlling the number of concurrent UPDATE STATISTICS processesCurrently, short of disabling AutoStat for specific tables, it is not possible to configure the number of automatic UPDATE STATISTICS statements that are being run concurrently.
 The server does, however, limit the number of concurrent UPDATE STATISTICS processes to four per processor.